Guide to Nungwi

 The fish market

-The local fishermen leave for their night fishing around 4pm everyday, dotting the horizon with tens of dhows and their white-sails.
-Its just a gorgeous moment that you’ll want to make sure you have your camera for.
+The local fishermen leave for their night fishing around 4pm every day, dotting the horizon with tens of dhows and their white-sails.
+It is just a gorgeous moment that you’ll want to make sure you have your camera for.

-The next morning at around 07:00, the fisherman are back with their catch of all shapes and sizes.
-See fish and sea creatures you have never seen before on the market ready for sale.
+The next morning at around 07:00, the fishermen are back with their catch of all shapes and sizes.
+See fish and sea creatures you have never seen before on the market, ready for sale.
 Watch as the locals bid for the best catch, or if you feel like cooking, try to snag a tuna or snapper for grilling.

 Dhow Boats Building

 Next to the fish market, you can see the local craftsmen building the dhows boats.
 Watch the techniques that have been used for decades and centuries.

-Everyday at around 16:30 to 18:30 you can enjoy a sunset cruise organised locally.
+Every day at around 16:30 to 18:30 you can enjoy a sunset cruise organized locally.
 The local guys will entertain you with some drums and songs.
 It’s the perfect way to finish your day.

 Nungwi is a vibrant village where you can walk along its main street.
 Buy some fruits, local food, paintings and souvenirs from the local shops.
 Please be advised that when going to the village you should keep your shoulders and knees covered to respect the local culture.